Summary

 The medical field is highly competitive all around the world.
 It takes years of practice and study to excel in it.
 In India, there are only a limited number of seats, and students have to pass the NEET UGC Exam.

-Even after completion of the course, many doctors suffer from hectic schedules and often miss out on their personal life.
+Even after completion of the course, many doctors suffer from hectic schedules and often miss out on their personal lives.
 Despite the competition, plenty of aspiring students continue to dream of a career that saves people’s lives.

 Physiotherapy is an option that students often ignore on their path to saving lives.
 However, it is a viable option that helps make an impact in people’s lives without taxing your personal lives in the process.